For PLCs - Learners are known as delegates

-To claim the certificates for learners who have successfully completed a course, log into your LEAP Account.
+To claim the certificates for learners who have successfully completed a course, Tutor/Assessor needs to log into their LEAP Account.

-Learner certificates can be claimed up to two years from the end date of the course.
+Learner certificates can be claimed up to three years from the start date of the course.

 It is important to recognise and celebrate the achievements of learners and there are many different way to finish a course, from a simple handing out of certificates in an assembly to a more elaborate prize giving ceremony involving local celebrities.